XingchenCedricXu/xingchencedricxu.github.io/_pages/teachingservice.md

 ## Teaching Assistant
-- MSIS 549: Machine Learning And Artificial Intelligence For Business Applications, 2022-2023
+- MSIS 549: Machine Learning & Artificial Intelligence For Business Applications, 2022-2023
 - MSIS 512: Information Security in a Networked World, 2022-2023
 - IS 460: Systems Analysis and Design, 2022-2023
 - IS 451: Business Data Analytics (incl. notes preparation and review sessions), 2023-2024